Izzy wins Red Bull Dance Your Style Philippines, warns world finals opponents: ‘We’re different’

 When the win was finally secured, there was no theatrical collapse, no exaggerated triumph.
 Just a well-deserved recognition built years in the making.

-Izzy will now represent the Philippines at the World Finals in Zurich, Switzerland where over fifty countries will arrive with their own weapons of movement.
+Izzy will now represent the Philippines at the World Finals in Zurich, Switzerland, where over 50 countries will arrive with their own weapons of movement.

 Asked what his international opponents can expect from the Philippine representative, he simply quipped — “We are different.”